Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Bloom: Winter into spring, and sporadically after rains.

-Fruit: A fuzzy white seed capsule that persists on the plant.
+Fruit: A five-chambered seed capsule, covered in fine white hairs, that persists on the plant.

-Leaves: Shiny green, two leaflets joined at their base, a resinous, waxy surface often sticky, and a creosote smell after rain which some find enjoyable, others unpleasant.
+Leaves: Two shiny green leaflets joined at their base, with a resinous waxy surface, giving off a creosote smell after rain which some find enjoyable, others unpleasant.

 Toxic / Danger: Poisonous to, and usually avoided by, grazing animals.
-The crushed leaves may impart a skin rash.
-It is unsafe as home remedy.
+The crushed leaves may cause a skin rash.
+It is unsafe as a home remedy.

 Cultivation and Uses